 We will visit the Jewish Ghetto in the Cannaregio district.
 The word “ghetto” is derived from Venetian Italian meaning “a part of a city, especially a slum area, occupied by a minority group” and this was, in fact, the first Jewish ghetto.
 A sad aspect of Venetian history but an interesting place and a lovely quiet campo to visit nonetheless.

-We will have an early dinner in the Canneregio before making our way to the Rialto Bridge for pre-sunset shooting from the bridge.
+We will have an early dinner in the Cannaregio before making our way to the Rialto Bridge for pre-sunset shooting from the bridge.

 Okay, I know it can be painful getting up at 4:30 am and this is, of course, optional, but what a wonderful time to photograph in Venice!
 No crowds and great light.
 Our destination, San Marco Square, is one of the greatest photo opportunities in Venice: Looking south over the bobbing black gondolas across the San Marco Basin to the Church of San Giorgio Maggiore in the pre-sunrise “blue hour” light.
 This is a perfect blue hour setup with the gondolas and docks being illuminated in the foreground by street lights and the church in the distance being lit by floodlights.
 We will expertly capture the balance between the warm artificial light and the blue ambient light of the sky.
 With exposures up to 30 seconds long we will make good use of our tripods.

 You will not regret finding yourself here at this hour.
 The lights in the many lamp posts are still turned on, allowing for great starbursts at f16.
 This early in the morning, there are no crowds, just a few photographers and late-night party goers heading back to the stable.
 This is absolutely the best time to be in San Marco Square for photography.
 We will have the place to ourselves (hard to imagine the crowded zoo only a few hours later) and will experience the magical pre-sunrise blue hour and then the sunrise before heading back to the hotel for breakfast and a very leisurely morning.
 Think “Great Big Nap.”